-Compare/contrast Evil Matriarch.
+Compare/contrast Evil Matriarch and Grande Dame.
 Also contrast her possible opposites Stepford Smiler, Misplaced Kindergarten Teacher, and Cute and Psycho, all of whom are more prone to using emotion to get what they want rather than setting it aside as the Iron Lady does.

 If she is royal, see The High Queen, God Save Us from the Queen!, and/or The Woman Wearing the Queenly Mask.
 For her typical Evil Counterpart, see The Baroness.
 May well have been a Go-Getter Girl when younger.
 The Lady of War is a comparable action-ready variant (and can overlap each other if she's active both in the field of battle and politics simultaneously) as well.